Selected Publications that Incorporate the LATs Website's Resources

 Abstract: “This study examined the construct validity of the Survey of Preservice Teachers' Knowledge of Teaching and Technology through an exploratory factor analysis using responses from 365 preservice teachers enrolled in an educational technology course in the United States.
 The participants were completing methods courses and field experience concurrent to the educational technology course, allowing them to contextualize the content they learned during the semester.
 The survey, grounded in the framework of Technological Pedagogical Content Knowledge (TPACK), is designed to measure seven domains associated with technological, pedagogical, and content knowledge.
 Although the influence of the TPACK framework on teacher education programs continues to grow, research indicates the need for clearer distinctions between the domains.
 Results from this study revealed that participants did not always make conceptual distinctions between the TPACK domains.
 Specifically, factors were congruent across only technological knowledge (TK) and content knowledge (CK) and not congruent across pedagogical knowledge (PK), pedagogical content knowledge (PCK), technological content knowledge (TCK), and TPACK.
 Additionally, PK and PCK loaded together, indicating the participants did not distinguish PK from PCK.
 Overall, this study confirms the need to provide more clarity about the TPACK framework and to revisit survey instruments built directly around the framework.”

 Young, J.R., Young, J.L., & Hamilton, C. (2013).
 The use of confidence intervals as a meta-analytic lens to summarize the effects of teacher education technology courses on preservice teacher TPACK.
-Journal of Research on Technology in Education (International Society for Technology in Education), 46(2), 149-172.
+Journal of Research on Technology in Education, 46(2), 149-172.

 Abstract: “The validity and reliability of the Technological Pedagogical Content Knowledge (TPACK) framework to measure the extent to which teachers can teach with technology, hinges on the ability to aggregate results across empirical studies.
 We synthesized mean difference effect sizes resulting from university classroom studies, which used a survey of preservice teacher knowledge of teaching with technology (TKTT) using confidence intervals (CIs).We then characterized the mean effect sizes for the influence of classroom instruction on preservice teacher TPACK by graphing CIs across studies from 2009 until 2011.
 The results present approximations of TPACK population parameters as well as implications for researchers and teacher educators.”